 Databases -- specifically, relational databases -- are the current best practice for organizing data.
 As you may or may not know, relational databases are made up of many tables of data joined together with keys.
 For example, a book may be assigned a unique identifier.
 The book has many characteristics such as a title, number of pages, size, descriptive note, etc. Some of the characteristics are shared by other books, like authors and subjects.
 In a relational database these shared characteristics would be saved in additional tables, and they would be joined to a specific book through the use of unique identifiers (keys).
 Given this sort of data structure, reports can be created from the database describing its content.
 Similarly, queries can be applied against the database to uncover relationships that may not be apparent at first glance or buried in reports.
 The power of relational databases lies in the use of keys to make relationships between rows in one table and rows in other tables.
+The downside of relational databases as a data model is infinite variety of fields/table combinations making them difficult to share across the Web.

-Not coincidently, this is very much the way linked data is expected to be implemented.
+Not coincidently, relational database technology is very much the way linked data is expected to be implemented.
 In the linked data world, the subjects of triples are URIs (think database keys).
 Each URI is associated with one or more predicates (think the characteristics in the book example).
 Each triple then has an object, and these objects take the form of literals or other URIs.
 In the book example, the object could be "Adventures Of Huckleberry Finn" or a URI pointing to Mark Twain.
 The reports of relational databases are analogous to RDF serializations, and SQL (the relational database query language) is analogous to SPARQL, the query language of RDF triple stores.
 Because of the close similarity between well-designed relational databases and linked data principles, the publishing of linked data directly from relational databases makes whole lot of sense, but the process requires the combined time and skills of a number of different people: content specialists, database designers, and computer programmers.
 Consequently, the process of publishing linked data from relational databases may be optimal, but it is more expensive.

-Thankfully, most archivists probably use some sort of database to manage their collections and create their finding aids.
+Thankfully, many archivists probably use some sort of behind the scenes database to manage their collections and create their finding aids.
 Moreover, archivists probably use one of three or four tools for this purpose: Archivist's Toolkit, Archon, ArchivesSpace, or PastPerfect.
 Each of these systems have a relational database at their heart.
 Reports could be written against the underlying databases to generate serialized RDF and thus begin the process of publishing linked data.
 Doing this from scratch would be difficult, as well as inefficient because many people would be starting out with the same database structure but creating a multitude of varying outputs.
 Consequently, there are two alternatives.
 The first is to use a generic database application to RDF publishing platform called D2RQ.
 The second is for the community to join together and create a holistic RDF publishing system based on the database(s) used in archives.

 D2RQ is a very powerful software system.
-[1] It is supported, well-documented, executable on just about any computing platform, open source, focused, functional, and at the same time does not try to be all things to all people.
+It is supported, well-documented, executable on just about any computing platform, open source, focused, functional, and at the same time does not try to be all things to all people.
 Using D2RQ it is more than possible to quickly and easily publish a well-designed relational database as RDF.
 The process is relatively simple: